skilldrick/easy6502/index.markdown

 `$0602`.

-Any numbers prefixed with `$` in 6502 assembly language (and by extension, in this book) are in hexadicmal (hex) format.
+Any numbers prefixed with `$` in 6502 assembly language (and by extension, in this book) are in hexadecimal (hex) format.
 If you're not familiar with hex numbers, I recommend you read [the Wikipedia article](http://en.wikipedia.org/wiki/Hexadecimal).
 Anything prefixed with `#` is a literal number value.
 Any other number refers to a memory location.